Severe Weather Coordination Message #3 – Thursday 7/23/20 Severe Weather Potential

 Hello to all…

-..SKYWARN Self-Activation will monitor the severe weather potential for Sunday Afternoon and Evening..
+..SKYWARN Self-Activation will also monitor the severe weather potential for Thursday Afternoon and Evening as needed..

-SKYWARN Self-Activation will monitor the severe weather potential for Sunday Afternoon and Evening.
-Another coordination message will be posted by 10 AM Sunday Morning.
-Below is the NWS Boston/Norton Hazardous Weather Outlook, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:
+SKYWARN Self-Activation will also monitor the severe weather potential for Thursday Afternoon and Evening as needed.
+This will be the last coordination message on Thursday’s severe weather potential as we shift into operations mode.
+Below is the NWS Boston/Norton Area Forecast Discussion, Special Weather Statement, Enhanced Hazardous Weather Outlook and SPC Day-1 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: